-However, SaaS has its own drawbacks, such as lack of control and customisation for the customer as well as potential higher long-term cost.
+However, SaaS has its own drawbacks, such as a lack of control and customisation for the customer as well as potential higher long-term costs.

 As the customer owns the software, they can choose to update the software whenever fits them most, as well as having more customisations on the product.